stockphrase/no-silo/content/courses/writing-2/wr2-syllabus-revised.md

 ## Academic Honesty

-All work submitted in this course must be your own and be written exclusively for this course.
+All work submitted for this course must be your own and be written exclusively for this course.
 The use of sources (ideas, quotations, paraphrase) must be properly documented.
 Please read the [Academic Honor Principle](https://students.dartmouth.edu/judicial-affairs/policy/academic-honor-principle) for more information about the dire consequences of [plagiarism](/resources/open-handbook/chapter-10/).
 If you are confused about when or how to cite information, please consult the course handbook or ask me about it before submitting your work.

 <span style="color: var(--warning)"><i class="fa-solid fa-star"></i></span> | Since all work submitted for this course must be your own, the use of any artificial intelligence is not allowed.
 Any use of a [LLM-based AI](https://en.wikipedia.org/wiki/Large_language_model) to outline, write, or edit assignments of any kind is an academic integrity violation.
+Similarly, students must read, summarize, and analyze our course readings without assistance from AI-derived technologies.
 These AI programs include, but are not limited to, bots like ChatGPT, Bard, and Claude or AI-based writing assistant tools like Grammarly, Quillbot, and WordTune.

 {{< details "Some Thoughts on Generative AI and Writing" >}}